bsehgol/devicetodatabase/index.md

 # Plant to Database

-#### "Oh wow green energy" a plant producing electricity!"
+#### "Oh wow green energy.. a plant producing electricity!"

 ![plantmain](plantmain.jpg)

+We’ll use a MKR ENV sheild it has sensors.
+We don’t spend time wiring things up you just plug it in and get going.
+It has ENV libraries that are really easy to use.
+We will also use a soil monitor sensor.
 When we are a client we can write to a topic and publish our data.
 In this case we publish a JSON including temperature, humidity, pressure, illuminance, uva, uvb and soil moisture.
 Topics are added using the following commands.

 ```markdown
 String temperatureTopic = "itp/" + DEVICE_ID + "/temperature";